 Professor of Physics; Director, Center for High Energy Physics

-Neeti Parashar founded and is leading the High Energy Physics program at PNW.
+Neeti Parashar founded and is leading the Center for High Energy Physics program at PNW.
 She is also the principal investigator on National Science Foundation funding and the faculty mentor for the PNW QuarkNet Center on education and outreach.

 My research activities are performed at the Fermi National Accelerator Laboratory, (Fermilab), located in Illinois, and the European Organization for Nuclear Research (CERN) in Switzerland.
 At Fermilab, I collaborate on the DZERO (“Dee-Zero”) experiment, while at CERN I work on the Compact Muon Solenoid (CMS) experiment.
 This research is federally funded by the National Science Foundation.

 1) Measurements of the Higgs boson production and decay rates and constraints on its couplings from a combined ATLAS and CMS analysis of the LHC pp collision data at √s = 7 and 8 TeV ATLAS and CMS Collaborations (Georges Aad (Marseille, CPPM) et al.) JHEP 1608 (2016) 045